 In the process of discontinuing a degree program, every reasonable effort will be made to allow students to complete their degrees.
 Program or campus transfers will be made if mutually acceptable to the student and the receiving department.
 Advising assistance with respect to their academic program options, as well as mental health and financial aid counseling, will be available for affected students.

 The department, division, or school chairperson, in consultation with advisors and teaching faculty, shall ensure that an academic plan is developed for students that enables them to complete the curricular program requirements within the teach-out period.
 The teach-out period will vary by program and must be determined by the academic unit and college with approval of the Provost.
+Minimum class size requirements, as per UW Regulation 2-100, may be generally waived for degree specific courses in teach-out plans.

 Students should expect to take a sufficient number of courses each semester to enable them to complete all requirements within the teach-out period.
 As the program winds down, planning must be in place for alternative program requirements to current requirements, if needed.
 Students who do not make adequate progress on their academic plan for the teach-out may be advised into another major.
 If a course required for the degree is not offered in the teach-out period, students may make arrangements, with the department’s consent, to take the course at another institution and transfer the credit, or to arrange with the department to complete the requirements in some other academically appropriate fashion.
 Students are required to have ongoing contact with their academic advisors and mentors during the teach-out period to ensure that their academic plans are current and consistent with the projected course offerings.